-One awesome practice Auntie Jennifer introduced into my household was sleeping early.
+One excellent practice Auntie Jennifer introduced into my household was sleeping early.
 She would give the babies their evening wipes and get them ready for bed.
 By 8 pm, she dimmed the lights and sent them to bed.
-I follow through till present.
+I follow through until present.
 I could not do the same for my older children as I used to work late in the office.
-B y the time I reach home, it could be 9 pm or 10 pm and my children waited for me to get ready for bed.
+By the time I reach home, it could be 9 pm or 10 pm, and my children waited for me to get ready for bed.
 That was very unhealthy for them as they had to wake up by 7.30am every morning.

 You may also like: My First Month with 4 kids at home

 Is the nanny very experienced?
 Does she impose her views on you?